odinuv/web/en/apv/walkthrough/javascript/index.md

 really does not matter.
 Ratio of JavaScript executed inside visitor's browser and backend code can vary from 99% to 0%.
 But without **some** backend, you cannot create a useful web application.
 The main effect of this effort is to deliver to your users more dynamic page with better usability.

+Now you know that most visual effect or desktop-application-like behaviour of a website is cause by JavaScript.

 ### New Concepts and Terms
 - JavaScript